SWC-OSG-Workshop/general/novice/DHTC/07-modules.md

 </div>

 <h2> Overview </h2>
-The applications in OSG are centrally managed.
+The applications on OSG are centrally managed.
 The  users have convenient access to the applications and their dependent libraries with module command.
 We will see how to use the centrally managed applications via module command.